 Ensuring your content and messaging appeals to your target audience should always be your top priority.
 Remember this important rule throughout your social media marketing campaign.
 Don’t lose sight of who you are trying to connect with and why.

 Otherwise, your audience will likely scroll right by your social posts or lose interest in your campaign in a matter of seconds.

 Here are some ways to appeal to your target audience on social media:

+- Be informative.
 Make your audience want to stop and listen.
 If you don’t have information worth their time, why would they check out your post or campaign?
 Provide your audience with an incentive — create a giveaway that requires your audience to read your description from start to finish.
-In addition, you should also tell them how to participate in the giveaway and when you will announce a winner.
+Additionally, tell them how to participate in the giveaway and when you will announce a winner.